YHHMHDL/Diffusion-TS-/README.md

 2.
 pip install gluonts
-# as gluonts relies on mxnet
-# install MXnet using
+pip install mxnet   //as gluonts relies on mxnet install MXnet using
-pip install mxnet